bfmatei/PiPTool/README.md

 For example, YouTube or DailyMotion don't have the default HTML5 video player, so Safari cannot add the PiP button.
 This is where PiP Tool comes in place.

 ## Installation
-1. Download the extension here: [https://bfmatei.github.io/extensions/PiPTool.safariextz](https://bfmatei.github.io/extensions/PiPTool.safariextz)
+1. Download the installable version above.
 2. Open the downloaded file
 3. Click trust
 4. Enjoy!